practicalli/clojure/docs/clojure-cli/built-in-commands.md

 [tools.deps.alpha API Reference](https://clojure.github.io/tools.deps.alpha/){target=_blank .md-button}

+> Libraries are downloaded if they are not in the local Maven cache, e.g. `$HOME/.m2/repository`, so the command may take a little time.

+???
+HINT "Use Clojure CLI -P flag to download libraries"
+    `clojure -P` is the recommended way to download library dependencies as it does not run any other commands

+    The `-P` flag can be used with aliases to download libraries for building and testing a Clojure project, especially useful for a cached environment like Docker.

+    ```shell
+    clojure -P -M:dev/reloaded:project/build
+    ```

-## List full dependencies
+## List Library dependencies

-List the library depenencies of a project, including the library version and software licence for each library.
+List library depenencies of a project, including the library version and software licence for each library.

-The list includes the transitive dependencies, library dependencies of the project library dependencies.
+The list includes transitive dependencies, library dependencies of the project library dependencies.

-The `aliases` argument will also list library dependencies from a given alias, either project alias or user alias.
+The `:aliases '[:alias/name(s)]'` argument will also list library dependencies from a given alias, either project alias or user alias.

 ```shell
 clojure -X:deps list